 I definitely can relate to this as I’ve most certainly overindulged this holiday season.
-So if you’re at this stage now, let’s nip these bad habits in the bud together before Easter rolls around, shall we?
+So if you’re like me, let’s nip these bad habits in the bud before Easter rolls around, shall we?
 Here’s how!

 Clearly define your goals

 It’s better to start small and build from there.
 Write out just three changes you want to make and be really specific.
-Creating strategic action items will help you achieve your goals by making your big goals seem more attainable.
+Creating strategic action items will help you achieve your goals by making your big goals seem more actionable and attainable.

 So, for example, instead of writing down “I want to eat better”, write: “I’ll try one new clean eating recipe every week for the rest of the month.”

-Instead of “I’m going to work out more”, write “I will go to the gym on Mondays & Wednesdays at 6:30 am for the rest of the month.”
+Instead of “I’m going to work out more”, write: “I will go to the gym on Mondays and Wednesdays at 6:30 a.m. for the rest of the month.”

 Get an accountability buddy

 When it comes to fitness, we all need support and maybe even some friendly competition to keep us on track.
 Find a friend or a work colleague who is on board with a healthy lifestyle change.
-Choose someone that you see often so that you can keep each other accountable.
+It’s important to choose someone that you see often so that you can keep each other accountable.